blade32232/blade32232web/docs/md/docs/systemdesign/terminology.md

 The software described by this design document, built within the Unity Game Engine.

 ## Trial
-A scriptable object used to store the specific settings for one trial, e.g Scene, duration, start position, intervention, duration, completion condition, pre and post stimulus etc.
+A <abbr title="A specific type of script (code) that is used to configure settings and store data in the Unity Editor, These scripts can then be accessed at runtime if required when the Tethered Flight Arena is active.">scriptable object</abbr> used to store the specific settings for one trial, e.g Scene, duration, start position, intervention, duration, completion condition, pre and post stimulus etc.

 ## Unity Game Engine (Unity)
 A commonly used game development software which allows users to create virtual environments and manipulate them with scripts written in the C# programming language.